 At the top of the funnel, you can use an integration with Shopify to automatically generate data in Salesforce.
 One of the simpler integrations is between Salesforce and Gmail, where you can receive an alert on Gmail when new leads, opportunities, notes, etc. are created on Salesforce.
 To analyze your Salesforce data, you can also use an integration with Google Sheets to automatically generate spreadsheet data when actions in Salesforce occur.

 By now, you’ve learned about a few apps that are commonly used in conjunction with APIs to exponentially increase the effectiveness of the app.
 You’ve learned that APIs are extremely common and that the many API use cases can help you save time and increase your work quality.
-In order to build many of the APIs I listed, you’d need programming knowledge or you can check out our API page here.
-You can also use RapidAPI or Zapier to help you jumpstart your integrations and/or start building apps.
+In order to build many of the APIs I listed, you’d need programming knowledge or, you can also use RapidAPI or Zapier to help you jumpstart your integrations and/or start building apps.